pranjalmaheshka/eco395m-final-project/README.md

 <h3> Reproducing Code </h3>

-Install the necessary packages with pip install -r requirements.txt.
-Run `code/main.py' to successfully generate all the results.
+Install the necessary packages with `pip install -r requirements.txt`.
+Run `code/main.py` to successfully generate all the results.
 This is what will run in the background:

   1. Creating a database: Make a PostgreSQL 13 database instance on GCP.
 Use GCP SQL to create a database called `reddit` that stores the scraped data from Reddit.
 Connect your database to a SQL editor of your choice (we used DBeaver).
 You can enter your credentials (host, username, database, and IP) in demo.env for establishing the connection.